Unmanned surface vehicle: Further use in combat

 On 28 August 2025, the Ukrainian reconnaissance ship Simferopol was sunk in the delta of the Danube River by a Russian naval drone.

+On 21 September 2025, Katran and Magura USVs successfully attacked the so-called “Boyko Towers”, offshore oil and gas platforms in the Black Sea under Russian control.

+On 15 December 2025, another Improved Kilo-class submarine, the Russian submarine Kolpino, was hit by a Ukrainian Sea Baby USV while moored inside the submarine pen of the Novorossiysk Naval Base.

+Uncrewed drone vessels were deployed by the US in the 2026 Iran war.
+A US Naval Forces Central Command Task Force 59 Sea Drone was used to rescue the two-person crew of a downed Boeing AH-64 Apache in the Strait of Hormuz.

+On 12 September 2026, the Ukrainian Navy published footage showing a Ukrainian Sargan-3000 USV engaging a Russian improved Orcan-type USV, using a remote weapon station fitted with a heavy machine gun, and subsequently sinking the Russian USV.
+This was reported to be the first ever documented case of one USV engaging another USV.

 Countermeasures used in combat

-The naval war in the Black Sea during the Russian war on Ukraine has seen a number of countermeasures tried against the threat of Ukrainian uncrewed drones.
+The naval war in the Black Sea during the Russo-Ukrainian war has seen a number of countermeasures tried against the threat of Ukrainian uncrewed drones.

 Due to the drone attack on the Sevastopol Naval Base in October 2022, Russian forces had deployed several early countermeasures.
 They have trained dolphins to protect the Naval Base, while using various booms or nets to stop further attacks.
 A main early change by mid-2023 was the use of dazzle camouflage, which according to Reuters is "designed to disguise a ship's heading and speed at sea — aims to confuse modern operators of suicide drones and satellites and prevent them from easily identifying important ships", while gunfire from helicopters can be used to destroy Ukrainian drones during an attack.

 By December 2023, the Russian effort to counter Ukrainian USVs in the Black Sea had expanded to include: